-In FY 2021, most participants were enrolled in FFT, MST, ART, or T4C (see Figure 1).
-Overall, 72% of youth served by EBPs enrolled in an individual-based family therapy (BSFT, Connections, FFT, MDFT, and MST), and 28% enrolled in group-based therapy (ART, Botvin LST, and T4C).
-This is very similar to the participation in individual-based family (76%) versus group-based programs (24%) in the previous grant year.
-Note that some participants were enrolled in more than one EBP during this period, so the number of participants served by each EBP sums greater than the 821 total served.
-A total of 15,252 EBP sessions were delivered across all grantee programs during the eighth grant year (see Figure 2).
-There were fewer referrals to grant-funded EBPs in FY 2021 due to the impacts from COVID-19.
+In FY 2022, most participants were enrolled in FFT, MST, ART, or T4C (see Figure 1).
+Overall, 70% of youth served by EBPs enrolled in an individual-based family therapy (BSFT, Connections, FFT, MDFT, MST, and TF-CBT), and 30% enrolled in group-based therapy (ART, Botvin LST, and T4C).
+This is very similar to the participation in individual-based family (72%) versus group-based programs (28%) in the previous grant year.
+Note that some participants were enrolled in more than one EBP during this period, so the number of participants served by each EBP sums greater than the 872 total served.
+A total of 16,281 EBP sessions were delivered across all grantee programs during the ninth grant year (see Figure 2).
+Although there was a slight increase in the number of youth served from the previous grant year (821), referrals to grant-funded EBPs in FY 2022 were still down due to the impacts from COVID-19.

-In FY 2021, most participants were enrolled in Functional Family Therapy (FFT), Multisystemic Therapy (MST), Aggression Replacement Training (ART), or Thinking for a Change (T4C).
+In FY 2022, most participants were enrolled in Functional Family Therapy (FFT), Multisystemic Therapy (MST), Aggression Replacement Training (ART), or Thinking for a Change (T4C).

-In FY 2021, the number of sessions delivered across all evidence-based programs was 15,252, with MST and FFT again making up a majority of total sessions.
+In FY 2022, the number of sessions delivered across all evidence-based programs was 16,281, with MST and FFT again making up a majority of total sessions.

-The JJIG funded services for 821 youth in FY 2021, with individual grantee participant counts ranging from 4 to 84.
-Figure 3 shows the number of youth served in each grantee court from July 2020 through June 2021.
-While most grantee courts represent a single county, five represent more than one county: Athens-Clarke, Cherokee, Coweta, Union, and Walker.
+The JJIG funded services for 872 youth in FY 2022, with individual grantee participant counts ranging from 4 to 83.
+Figure 3 shows the number of youth served in each grantee court from July 2021 through June 2022.
+While most grantee courts represent a single county, three represent more than one county: Coweta, Union, and Walker.
 Appendix B presents a list of grantee courts and the counties they served.

-Figure 3 Grantee courts served 821 youth in grant-funded programming in FY 2021.July 2020-June 2021
+Figure 3 Grantee courts served 872 youth in grant-funded programming in FY 2022.July 2021-June 2022